pedrobenedetti/EEG-FeatExt/README.md

 test small.
 The separate wPLI check uses twelve 5 s epochs.
 These tests do not establish physiological validity or statistical reliability.

-A first real-data run on the user's Windows/Python 3.10 system completed all three conditions and four wPLI bands.
-The submitted workbook recorded complete 60 s blocks, twelve epochs per estimate, no missing regional channels and no non-finite connectivity values.
-This is an initial execution check, not a full validation across subjects or a verification of the other features on that system.
+A full real-data execution on the user's Windows/Python 3.10 system completed all six selected feature families for three conditions and four frequency bands, producing 72 calculation records.
+The extraction output contained complete 60 s blocks, twelve 5 s windows per condition, no missing regional channels and no non-finite values in the aggregate feature table.

+The reshape validation transformed 12 subject-condition-band rows into three subject-condition rows.
+The resulting table contained 155 numeric features:
+35 shared variables and 30 band-dependent variables across four bands.
+There were no duplicate keys, missing bands, empty feature columns or non-finite cells in the reshaped main table.

+The detailed quality records contained missing values only on transfer-entropy self-connections, whose diagonal is undefined by design.
+The run also recorded 12 informational MNE warnings about absent `EpochsArray` annotations and 20 specparam warnings indicating that parameter covariance could not be estimated for some spectral fits.
+These warnings did not produce missing aggregate values, but they remain recorded for fit-quality review.

+This single-recording execution verifies pipeline integration and output structure.
+It does not establish physiological validity, estimator reliability or generalization across subjects.

 The synthetic test environment used Python 3.12.14, MNE 1.6.1, MNE-Connectivity 0.6.0, NumPy 1.26.4, SciPy 1.13.1, specparam 2.0.0rc3, pandas 2.2.3 and openpyxl